wkwkgood5/TaskManagementSystem/README.md

 ### A task manager system using springboot+mybatis+thymeleaf+sqlite to support CRUD operation<br>
 #### Four questions<br>
 1 What optimizations were made for improving tasks retrieval?<br>
-  Retrieval by ID.
+  1.1 Indexing is an effective way, providing rapid random lookups and efficient access.
 I set the ID of each task as the primary key.
 So each task is retrivaled by ID.
 This could improve the speed of retrievaling, especially for large scale data.<br>
+  1.2 If a SELECT query contains an ORDER BY, GROUP BY or DISTINCT clause, we can use a b-tree structure to sort the output rows.<br>
-  Using multithreading method.
+  1.3 Using multithreading method.
 Creat a config class and import `org.springframework.scheduling.concurrent.ThreadPoolTaskExecutor`  and `java.util.concurrent.ThreadPoolExecutor` then create a `ThreadPoolTaskExecutor` method.

 2 How would you support bulk operations?<br>
   Using methods that `JdbcTemplate` provide.
 The main methods are